 2. Lowering the Taxation :

-Government should change the taxation policy in such a way that the number and burden of various taxes levied on commodities and services will become lowered.
-Then the prices of goods and services will become reduced then previous one.
-This will lead to tremendous increase the purchasing power of the people.
+The government should change the taxation policy in such a way that the number and burden of various taxes levied on commodities and services will become lowered.
+Then the prices of goods and services will become reduced the previous one.
+This will lead to a tremendous increase the purchasing power of the people.
 As a result, the demand for goods and services will increase.
 And sufficient tax relief should be given to businessmen to encourage investment.